getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 };
 ```

-If you received that thenable and chained off it with `th.then(..)`, you'd likely be surprised that your fulfillment handler is called repeatedly, when normal Promises are supposed to only ever be resolved once.
+If you received that thenable and chained it with `th.then(..)`, you'd likely be surprised that your fulfillment handler is called repeatedly, when normal Promises are supposed to only ever be resolved once.

-Generally, if you're receiving what purports to be a Promise or thenable back from some other system, you shouldn't just trust it blindly.
+Generally, if you're receiving what purports to be a promise or thenable back from some other system, you shouldn't just trust it blindly.
 In the next section, we'll see a utility included with ES6 Promises that helps address this trust concern.

-But to further understand the perils of this issue, consider that *any* object in *any* piece of code that's ever been defined to have a method on it called `then(..)` can be potentially confused as a thenable -- if used with Promises, of course -- regardless of if that thing was ever intended to even remotely be related to Promise-like async coding.
+But to further understand the perils of this issue, consider that *any* object in *any* piece of code that's ever been defined to have a method on it called `then(..)` can be potentially confused as a thenable -- if used with Promises, of course -- regardless of if that thing was ever intended to even remotely be related to Promise-style async coding.

-Prior to ES6 there was never any special reservation made on methods called `then(..)`, and as you can imagine there's been at least a few cases where that method name has been chosen prior to Promises ever showing up on the radar screen.
-The most likely case of mistaken-thenable will be async libraries which use `then(..)` but which are not strictly Promises-compliant -- there are several out in the wild.
+Prior to ES6, there was never any special reservation made on methods called `then(..)`, and as you can imagine there's been at least a few cases where that method name has been chosen prior to Promises ever showing up on the radar screen.
+The most likely case of mistaken thenable will be async libraries that use `then(..)` but which are not strictly Promises-compliant -- there are several out in the wild.

 The onus will be on you to guard against directly using values with the Promise mechanism that would be incorrectly assumed to be a thenable.